-IMG Patriot Travel Medical Insurance Plans offer temporary health coverage for yourself and those in your traveling party.
+IMG Patriot Travel Medical Insurance Plans offer health coverage for yourself and those in your traveling party.

 These plans provide coverage for accidents or illness, saving you from large medical bills if you require a visit to the doctor or hospital.

 When planning your travel, it is important to remember to investigate your insurance plan options and to invest in adequate insurance.
 By doing so, you can relax and enjoy planning your trip and be calm knowing that you can access any assistance you might need while traveling.

 We highly recommend you contact us via the button below to request guidance if you are an expatriate living or working overseas.

 The cost of insurance to cover your visit to a Schengen country will vary depending on the length of stay, your age and the amount of coverage you desire.

 Although the Schengen visa has minimum requirements, it may be in your best interest to purchase additional coverage, especially for longer trips.